rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0301_ALS_DTM_NRW/gdal_conda_env.md

 conda config --prepend channels conda-forge conda config --set channel_priority strict

+# In case you want do DELETE an OLD environment
+conda env remove --name geoinfo

-# create the new environment called geo with the python version of your choice
+# CREATE NEW the new environment called geo with the python version of your choice
 conda create --name geo python=3 # e.g. python=3 for the latest, or python=3.8 for a specific version

 # activate the new enviroment